nvhgamer/manor-lords-save-game-transfer-tool/README.md

 2. It converts the Xbox save file style to the Steam save file style, making the save files compatible with both platforms.

-The Xbox save files are located in `C:\Users\niels\AppData\Local\Packages\HoodedHorse.ManorLords_znaey1dw2bdpr`.
-The save game thumbnails and Steam's save data are stored in `C:\Users\niels\AppData\Local\ManorLords\`.
+The Xbox save files are located in `C:\Users\[Your Username]\AppData\Local\Packages\HoodedHorse.ManorLords_znaey1dw2bdpr`.
+The save game thumbnails and Steam's save data are stored in `C:\Users\[Your Username]\\AppData\Local\ManorLords\`.

 If the `-deleteExisting` flag is enabled, the script will overwrite any existing files in the destination directory, ensuring that the most recent save files are always used.

 ## Usage

 To use the script, open a PowerShell terminal and navigate to the directory containing the script.
 Then, run the script with the desired parameters.
 For example:

 ```powershell
 .\migrate-saves-xboxgamepass-to-steam.ps1 -gameInstallNumber "000900000AE4F5E0_0000000000000000000000006677A913" -deleteExisting $True